TakeHere/Ethereal_V1/README.md

 # Ethereal Game Framework
 Welcome to Ethereal game framework !
-A java game framework that uses Swift as it's graphic renderer.
+A java game framework that uses Swift as it's graphic renderer.\
-❗ It's the third version of Ethereal, all ideas are appreciated !
+❗ It's the version 1.3 of Ethereal, all ideas are appreciated !

 ## Features:
 Two objects are currently there: